tpecholt/imrad/README.md

 ## Windows
 1. Use CMake GUI to configure and generate sln file
 2. Open the generated sln file in Visual Studio 2017 or newer (you can use Express or Community editions which are downloadable for free)
-3. Build the INSTALL project in Release mode
+3. Build the INSTALL project in Release mode.
+It may require running VS with admin rights
 4. If you didn't alter CMAKE_INSTALL_PREFIX variable ImRAD will be installed into *C:\Program Files\imrad\latest*

 ## Linux